Skip to content

 • Post-incident actions: When an incident resolves, create a post-mortem document or update status pages

-When a PagerDuty incident triggers a workflow, the following context is available:
+When a PagerDuty incident triggers an agent, the following context is available:

 • incident_number - The PagerDuty incident number